ivan-troy-2001/Mental-Health/README.md

   - Respondents who feel a mental condition interferes with their work are more likely to seek treatment.
   - The majority of individuals surveyed work in tech companies.
 - Data Preparation
-  - Object types were convented to category types for a more efficient memory usage and faster training.
+  - Object types were converted to category types for a more efficient memory usage and faster training.
   - Comments column was removed since it is mostly empty.
   - Timestamp column was removed since it is not relevant to the target model.
   - Age column contained outliers which were removed.